-How To Improve As Arms Warrior — Battle for Azeroth (BfA) 8.1
+How To Improve As Arms Warrior — Dragonflight 10.2

-On this page, you will find out how you can improve at playing Arms Warrior in World of Warcraft — Battle for Azeroth (BfA) 8.1.
+On this page, you will find out how you can improve at playing Arms Warrior in World of Warcraft — Dragonflight 10.2.
 We list the common mistakes that you should try to avoid and the small details that can greatly improve your performance.

 Applicable to most classes, though particularly relevant to Arms Warriors, due to the reliance on autoattacking for both Rage generation and damage.
 Any time spent off target is lost damage, with minimal means to recoup lost resources, unlike energy-based classes which will continue regenerating their resource up to its cap.
 Due to the high mobility innate to the Warrior class, it is possible to play around boss mechanics and minimize downtime.
 If the boss is casting an area effect which requires players to run a certain distance away, a Warrior can instead continue attacking until the last few seconds, Heroic Leap away and immediately Charge back as soon as the danger has passed.

 Although Arms has many free global cooldowns due to a lack of Rage, planning for and ensuring you fill as many global cooldowns as possible during the Colossus Smash debuff is paramount to maximizing Arms Warrior damage.
 When outside of those burst windows, its better to let Rage accrue, and only spend it so long as it will not keep you from casting a follow on Mortal Strike, or else your Deep Wounds uptime can suffer.